 Make a list of your target keywords and take notes of key metrics (search volume, keyword difficulty) if necessary.

 3. Competitive Analysis

-In SEO, your ‘competitors’ are especially those who are ranking on your target keywords.
+In SaaS SEO, your ‘competitors’ are especially those who are ranking on your target keywords.

 The simplest, most affordable way here is to do a quick Google search for these target keywords and check those ranking on the first page (at least the top 3 results).